ishaan000/Helix/README.md

 - Frontend development server includes hot reloading
 - Use `npm run lint` to check for frontend code style issues
 - The SQLite database file (`helix.db`) will be created automatically when you run `init_db.py`

+## Troubleshooting

+### Common Issues

+1. **Database Connection Issues**

+   - Ensure the SQLite database file exists
+   - Check database permissions
+   - Verify environment variables are set correctly

+2. **API Key Issues**

+   - Verify OpenAI and SerpAPI keys are valid
+   - Check environment variables are loaded properly

+3. **WebSocket Connection Problems**
+   - Ensure CORS settings are correct
+   - Check if the frontend is using the correct WebSocket URL